Jump to a section:

 ACAT seeks to ensure that all accredited individuals possess theoretical knowledge and the practical knowledge necessary to be successful practitioners.
 Candidates for the ABA must be at least 18 years of age and must have a minimum of three (3) years of professional experience, or two (2) years of college-level accounting and one (1) year professional experience.

-The ABA Exam is a computer-based test offered twice a year at Castle Testing Centers across the country.
+The 3.5 hour, 100 multiple-choice question ABA Practice One examination, 3.5 hour, 100 multiple choice question ABA Practice Two examination, 3.5 hour, 100 multiple-choice question are computer administered at Castle Testing Centers across the country.
 You must register for the ABA Exam by the deadline in order to take the exam during a specified testing window.

-The Comprehensive Examination for Accreditation in Accountancy, or ABA Exam, is a two-hundred question exam split into two parts that tests the technical proficiency of candidates in financial accounting, financial reporting, financial statement preparation, taxation, business consulting services, business law and ethics.
+The Comprehensive Examination for Accreditation in Accountancy, or ABA Exam, is two one-hundred question exams, Practice 1 and Practice 2.
+It tests the technical proficiency of candidates in financial accounting, financial reporting, financial statement preparation, taxation, business consulting services, business law and ethics.
 Emphasis is on a practical approach to public accounting.
 For a list of specific sub categories, review the ABA exam blueprint.

-- Part one consists of 100 multiple choice questions to be completed in 3½ hours.
+- Practice 1 consists of 100 multiple choice questions to be completed in 3 hours.
 It covers financial accounting and financial statement preparation, presentation and reporting.

-- Part two consists of 100 multiple choice questions to be completed in 3½ hours.
-It covers the following topics: taxation, business law, business accounting and ethics.
+- Practice 2 consists of 100 multiple choice questions to be completed in 3 hours.
+It covers the taxation, business law, business accounting and ethics.

 Detailed exam information and FAQs can be found here.